 over 1 million tonnes of ash waste every year and by valorising this, we can contribute significantly to the reduction of the environmental footprint of

-oil shale energy as a solution
+oil shale energy as a solution which is

 We want to create a cleaner